rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-services/index.md

 More details about labels and scheduling can be read [here]({{site.baseurl}}/rancher/rancher-ui/scheduling/).

+### Sidekick Services

+With services, you may want to have your service use `volumes_from` and `net` to another service.
+In order for these to work, you need to set up a sidekick relationship.
+The sidekick relationship is how Rancher scales and schedules these services as one unit onto hosts.
+Example: B is a sidekick of A, so the services will always deploy as a pair and scale of the services will always be the same.

+Another time that you may want to define the sidekick relationship is if you have multiple services that always need to be deployed on the same host.

+To set a sidekick relationship, you can click on **+ Add Sidekick Container**, which is located within the scale section.
+The first service is considered the primary service and each additional sidekick is a secondary service.

+When defining a sidekick to a service, you do not need to link the services as sidekicks are automatically DNS-resolved to each other.

+When using [load balancers]({{site.baseurl}}/rancher/rancher-compose/rancher-services/#load-balancer) with services that have sidekicks, you need to use the primary service as the target of the load balancer.
+A sidekick **can not** be the target.

 ### Starting Services

 After filling out the information for your service, click **Create**.
 Creating the service will not automatically start the service.